 The 0.7 release required a massive amount of work and we spent more that 3 months to get it to a shippable state.
 With the bulk of the work behind us I hope we’ll be able to deliver new releases more frequently - on a monthly (or bi-monthly) basis.

 I’d love to be able to raise a lot of money via crowd-funding and work on CIDER for an year or get hired by some company to work full-time on it, but that’s not going to happen.
 For one reason or another people rarely get excited about dev tools, so all of us have to work together to make CIDER the ultimate Clojure(Script) development environment.

 If I knew how much work I’d have to do when I assumed the maintenance of CIDER exactly one year ago I might not have done it.
 Maintaining a project that’s pivotal to an entire community (I recall some article mentioning about half the Clojure devs were using it) is both a lot of work and a lot of stress and pressure.
 That said, it’s probably my favourite OSS project and I enjoy working on it immensely.
-If you don’t have the time to help out with code or docs you can still support my work on CIDER (and all my other projects) via gittip.

 For all the gory details regarding new features and changes in CIDER 0.7 - take a look at the changelog.